lauterry/ngTailor/README.md

 * Livereload is out of the box.
 No F5 anymore
 * Automatically output a hash in your assets file name for caching purpose.
 * Set up unit and e2e tests with Karma and Jasmine and generate test coverage report.
-* Automatically run `npm install && bower install && grunt bower-install` to download your projet dependencies and import them in your index.html
+* Automatically run `npm install && bower install && grunt bower-install` to download your project dependencies and import them in your index.html
 * Compile you SASS files
 * Visualize Javascript source complexity with [plato](https://github.com/es-analysis/plato). ([See an example of a plato report](http://es-analysis.github.io/plato/examples/grunt/))
 * Optimize your images (png, jpeg, gif)